yaqiongz/2018.github.io/_posts/2018-01-30-First-Kaggle-Iceberg.md

 I followed the tutorial from [keras](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html) to build my model.
 The score I got from this model is 0.35x.

 ## Notes for Cross validation and hyperparameter tuning
-I did cross validation for hyperparameter tuning[link](https://github.com/yaqiongz/aws/blob/master/vgg16-finetuning.ipynb).
+I did cross validation for hyperparameter tuning [link](https://github.com/yaqiongz/aws/blob/master/vgg16-finetuning.ipynb).
 In the future, I think it's useful to add cross validation for ensembling the results just like the author did in this kernel [link](https://www.kaggle.com/jirivrany/my-best-single-model-simple-cnn-lb-0-1541).

 ## Suggestion for first time kaggler